Table of Contents:

 The learner’s cognitive involvement and investment in their learning.
-This means active participation in the learning process through sustained intellectual effort to comprehend and master content.
+This means active participation in the learning process through the sustained intellectual effort to comprehend and master content.

 When a learner is cognitively engaged, they take the initiative to represent what they learn in their own context and utilize learning strategies that work for them to absorb and retain information effectively.

 Adult learners are more engaged on an emotional and intellectual level when their own work and life experiences are brought into their learning.
 And as they share those experiences with others, their engagement grows even stronger.
-Enabling learners to socialize other learners and mutually learn from each other’s experiences, is a critical aspect of behavioural engagement as it serves as an anchor that keeps drawing adult learners in, keeps them motivated, and even inspired.
+Enabling learners to socialize with other learners and mutually learn from each other’s experiences, is a critical aspect of behavioral engagement as it serves as an anchor that keeps drawing adult learners in, keeps them motivated, and even inspired.

 For more in-depth insights into training evaluations and learner engagement, grab your free copy of The Practical Guide to Evaluating Your Workplace Learning Effectiveness.